williamhuybui/Blockbuster-Movie-Trends/Readme.md

 The executive presentation can be found in the powerpoint file

-### Chalenges/Future work
+### Chalenges
-It is hard to preprocess all 79 features without domain knowledge such as: what to fill in nan values, what to group by, what to exclude.
+It is hard to preprocess and engineer all 79 features without domain knowledge such as: what to fill in nan values, what to group by, what to exclude.

+### Future work
 The model can be recycled for a more updated version of the data.

-It would be more interesting to see how the listing price changes over time.
+It would be more interesting to see how the listing prices changes over time.

 ## Link to Visualizations
 * [Tableau Public](https://public.tableau.com/profile/huy.bui#!/vizhome/HousePricesRegression/Story1?publish=yes)